mastodon/documentation/content/en/spec/webfinger.md

 Suppose we want to lookup the user `@Gargron` hosted on the `mastodon.social` website.

-Simply make a request to that domain's `/.well-known/webfinger` endpoint, with the `resource` query parameter set to an `acct:` URI.
+Make a request to that domain's `/.well-known/webfinger` endpoint, with the `resource` query parameter set to an `acct:` URI.

 {{< code title="https://mastodon.social/.well-known/webfinger?resource=acct:gargron@mastodon.social" >}}
 ```javascript